BIRD OF THE WEEK: September 23, 2021 SCIENTIFIC NAME: Vermivora chrysoptera

 The Golden-winged Warbler has suffered one of the steepest population declines of any songbird — a 66-percent reduction since 1966 — primarily due to loss of the early-successional forest habitat it requires for successful breeding.
 As mentioned above, it also suffers from competition with Blue-winged Warblers, but also cowbird parasitism and the loss of wintering habitat in Latin America.

-ABC is a member of the Golden-winged Warbler Working Group, which recently released a conservation blueprint to boost the warbler's numbers by 50 percent within the next 50 years.
+ABC is a member of the Golden-winged Warbler Working Group, which has released conservation blueprints with the goal of boosting the warbler's numbers by 50 percent within the next 50 years.